Large Animals and Motorists: A Cocktail For Disaster

 Under Louisiana law, the owners and keepers of large livestock have a duty to make sure their fences are secured and their gates locked to prevent these herd animals from escaping.
 Art.
 2321 of the Louisiana Civil Code makes livestock owners answerable for damages caused by horses and cows which get out of their enclosures if the owners are negligent in keeping up their fences and gates.
 The owners can escape liability by showing that they exercised reasonable care in inspecting their fences and other properties to assure that the animals wouldn’t escape.

-Our case has not yet been set for trial, but one thing is for sure: the personal injuries caused by this horse were horrendous, and the injured family was completely innocent.
+One thing is for sure: the personal injuries caused by this horse were horrendous, and the injured family was completely innocent.